 Creators come with a built-in audience of engaged fans.
 The best brand-creator partnerships are born from a shared mission and values.
-Add on a high creator engagement rate, and you’ll always have a group of eager consumers who are ready to hear about your brand’s latest drop.
+Add a high creator engagement rate, and you’ll always have a group of eager consumers ready to hear about your brand’s latest drop.

 Learn more about influencer marketing: Influencer Marketing 101

 With a looming recession, marketers nationwide are tightening their belts and looking for ways to…

 Have you ever received a task with very little direction?…